LenhardErwan/VersionsMonitor/README.md

 ## Build

 This project is divided into two parts, a client part and a server part.
 You must first build the client part before you can start the server.
-Here is the list of commands to be executed (you can also run the script `auto-install.js` which contains the same commands) :
+Here is the list of commands to be executed:

 Install dependencies: